fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 Plex is a self-hosted media server that lets you stream your owned (or downloaded, or otherwise acquired) media from other devices on the same network, through a web-based GUI (access via browser) or dedicated app.
 (Say, on a smart TV or Roku device.)
 Plex has a built-in feature to share your media library externally, but that requires opening a port on your router and forwarding it to the Plex server.
 Setting aside that port forwarding can be dangerous if you don't know what you're doing, it won't work anyway if your home network is behind Carrier-Grade Network Address Translation, or CGNAT.
 Many ISPs use this, and so many homelabbers may find themselves unable to expose their services.

-Although there are <a href="/blog/expose-plex-with-cloudflare" target="_blank">other solutions</a> to get across CGNAT, this one can be set up with fairly minimal effort and does not run afoul of any service provider's rules.
+Although I previously wrote about <a href="/blog/expose-plex-with-cloudflare" target="_blank">how to expose Plex through CGNAT with Cloudflare Tunnel</a>, it's against their terms of service, so I don't use that method anymore and suggest you don't either.
+The method I explain in _this_ post has a few extra steps, but it does not run afoul of any service provider's rules.

 What we'll be setting up is this:

 - We will install Tailscale on the same server as Plex or, alternately, on another machine in the home network that will act as subnet router.
 (See <a href="https://tailscale.com/kb/1019/subnets" target="_blank">this section Tailscale docs</a> -- for this guide, we'll install Tailscale on the same server running Plex, so subnet routing isn't necessary.)

 - We will create a free tier compute instance on Oracle Cloud Insfrastructure and install Tailscale on it, so it's on the same tailnet as the Plex server.
 We'll expose ports 80 and 443 to the internet on the VM, but only allowing access from specific IPs, and run a reverse proxy to route the traffic from allowed IPs to Plex.
+Note that if you're willing and able to pay for another cloud service provider, everything besides the Oracle-specific instructions should work there too!
+If you don't want to pay, though, just know that I have used a free Oracle instance to share Plex with 3 family members for over 6 months and so far it's worked without a single hitch.

 <div id="pre" />